nealcaren/CrisisOpportunity/markdown/social_organization.md

 labor movement in any way other than to influence public opinion in both Negro and white communities.
 Its administrative equipment is inadequate;
 the paid staff consists of only twenty-six workers.
-All other officers in the 325 branches are volunteers.^[54.
-Baker, *op. cit*., p.
+All other officers in the 325 branches are volunteers.^[Baker, *op. cit*., p.
 44.]
 None of these people have been trained in labor work and are for the most part upper class Negro citizens who are not directly interested in organizing Negro laborers.